 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-Even better, the Alaska Airlines Visa Signature® credit card now offers a 40,000-mile sign-up bonus after you spend $2,000 on purchases within the first 90 days of account opening.
+The Alaska Airlines Visa Signature® credit card is now offering a limited-time bonus of 40,000-mile bonus and a $100 statement credit after you spend $2,000 on purchases within the first 90 days of account opening.
 You’ll also receive an Alaska Airlines Companion fare for $121 ($99 fare, plus taxes and fees from $22) when used with a paid coach airfare.
 This can save you hundreds of dollars and you get another companion fare every year on your account anniversary, making it one of the best airline credit cards.

 Who is the Alaska Airlines credit card for?

 Alaska Airlines operates most of its hub and focus cities on the West Coast, but earning Alaska Airlines miles is a great idea no matter where you live.
 The airline has so many great partners, each with its own separate award chart.
 So there are lots of great deals available with the Alaska Airlines Mileage Plan program.

 Alaska Airlines miles are some of the best for flying to Asia in business or first class because Alaska is partners with Cathay Pacific, Hainan Airlines, Korean Air and Japan Airlines.
 The award prices for Cathay Pacific and Japan Airlines are particularly generous.
 You can fly in business class to Asia for 50,000-60,000 each way with these partners.